National team appearances in the World Baseball Classic: Comprehensive team results by tournament

-A total of 23 nations have competed in the WBC proper, with 14 appearing in all five editions.
-Japan has been the most successful, as the only nation with multiple WBC titles (2006, 2009, 2023), the nation with the most wins in WBC play (30), and as the only nation to reach the championship round in all five WBCs.
-Japan owns the best overall winning percentage in WBC games at .789 (30–8 record), bolstered by its 7–0 mark en route to the 2023 title.
+A total of 23 nations have competed in the WBC proper, with 13 appearing in all six editions.
+Japan has been the most successful, as the only nation with multiple WBC titles (2006, 2009, 2023), the nation with the most wins in WBC play (34), and the most appearances (5) in the semifinal stage.
+Japan also owns the best overall winning percentage in WBC games at .791 (34–9 record), bolstered by its 7–0 mark en route to the 2023 title.

-Along with Japan, three other nations have advanced to at least the second round in all five WBCs: Cuba, Puerto Rico, and the United States.
+Along with Japan, two other nations have advanced to at least the second round in all six WBCs: the United States and Puerto Rico.
 The US posted a 10–10 overall record through the first three WBCs, with only one appearance in the semifinals.
-The Americans broke through in 2017, going 6–2 on their way to their first WBC title, then returned to the finals in 2023.
-Cuba lived up to its history of strong international play by reaching the finals of the inaugural WBC in 2006 before losing to Japan.
-However, subsequent Cuban teams failed to make a significant mark on the tournament, making three straight second-round exits from 2009 to 2017.
-Cuba did make it back to the semifinals in 2023, only to suffer a blowout loss to Team USA in the countries' first-ever WBC meeting.
-Meanwhile, Caribbean rival Puerto Rico made consecutive appearances in the WBC finals in 2013 and 2017, albeit losing both, and stood second to Japan for the most all-time WBC wins (23) after the 2023 tournament.
+The Americans broke through in 2017, going 6–2 on their way to their first WBC title, then returned to the finals in 2023 and 2026.
+Puerto Rico made consecutive appearances in the WBC finals in 2013 and 2017, albeit losing both, and stood tied with the US for the second-most all-time WBC wins (26) following the 2026 tournament.

-Of the seven teams to have earned their way into the WBC through the qualification round, only Israel has gone on to reach the second round of the main tournament, doing so in its debut in 2017.
-Conversely, of the 14 teams to appear in all five tournaments, two have never advanced past the first round: Canada and China.
-Australia, having also appeared in all four previous tournaments, made it to the second round for the first time in 2023.